What are community gardens?

 Community Gardens are all about sharing – both the work and the harvest and they can have very positive social, economic and environmental impacts in communities.

-Dee Sewell has helped several community gardens set up over the past few years and was one of the founding members of the Community Garden Network that was established to support communty gardening in Ireland and Northern Ireland.
+Dee Sewell has helped several community gardens set up over the past few years and was one of the founding members of Community Gardens Ireland, a national voluntary organisation that was established to support communty gardening in Ireland and Northern Ireland.

 10 Benefits of Community Gardening